How to complain about the SPSO’s customer service

 - carry out our duties competently and responsibly.

 If something goes wrong or you are dissatisfied with our service, please tell us.
 You have the right to complain if you feel we have failed in the service we have provided to you.
-Our customer service standards and service complaints form are available on our website.
+Our customer service standards and service complaints form are available on our website www.spso.org.uk/our-customer-service-standards.

 What is a service complaint?

-A service complaint is an expression of dissatisfaction from one or more customers or members of the public about our standard of service.
+A service complaint is an expression of dissatisfaction from one or more customers or members of the public about the standard of service we have provided.

 You can complain about things like: